ionathanch/CBPV/README.md

 so we don't want it to be in the simp set, since it will always reduce too far when simplifying `renameCom`, and prevent theorems about `renameCom` and `lift` from applying.
-As another example, `ClosedSemantics.semCtxt` is used within `ClosedSemantics.semCom`, so it shouldn't be in the simp set, but `semCom` itself can be.
+As another example, `Equivalence.semCtxt` is used within `Equivalence.semCom`, so it shouldn't be in the simp set, but `semCom` itself can be.

 Type-level definitions, especially recursive ones, often represent predicates that could otherwise be encoded as inductives.
-`ClosedSemantics.𝒱` and `ClosedSemantics.𝒞` are such definitions,
+`Equivalence.𝒱` and `Equivalence.𝒞` are such definitions,
-in contrast with the inductives `OpenSemantics.𝒱` and `OpenSemantics.𝒞`.
+in contrast with their inductive versions.
 The definitions should be explicitly unfolded as needed, corresponding with invoking `cases` on the corresponding inductives.
 Otherwise, simplification may again reduce too far